MeNesta/alx_html_css/README.md

-This is my first Project from start to.
+This is my first Project from start to finish